Whitecastle – White Castle

 History

-The castle was erected shortly after the Norman invasion of England in 1066, when William the Conqueror set William Fitz Osbern as Earl of Hereford.
-William enlarged his lands by winning Monmouth and Chepstow, and began building castles there to subdue the Welsh.
-White Castle, originally called Llantilio, was one of the three wood-earth strongholds built at that time in the Monnow Valley (the others are Grosmont and Skenfrith).
-It was to protect the route from Wales to Hereford and guard border lands.
+The timber castle was built shortly after the Norman invasion of England in 1066, when William the Conqueror appointed William Fitz Osbern Earl of Hereford.
+William expanded his lands by capturing Monmouth and Chepstow in Wales and began building castles in the conquered lands to subjugate the native inhabitants.
+White Castle, originally called Llantilio, was one of three timber strongholds built in the Monnow Valley at this time (the others being Grosmont and Skenfrith).
+It was intended to protect the route from Wales to Hereford and secure the border lands.

-In 1201 king John gave the Three Castles to Hubert de Burgh.
-Hubert was a small landowner who became John‘s chamberlain when he was still a prince, and became a powerful royal official when John inherited the throne.
-He began to modernize his new strongholds, starting with Grosmont, but was captured during fights in France.
-During his captivity the king handed over the White, Grosmont and Skenfrith castles to William de Braose, rival of Hubert.
-However, already in 1207, William fell out of royal favors, and his son, also called William, engaged in the so-called First Baron’s War with the king.
-After the release, Hubert regained power and influence, becoming Earl of Kent and regaining the Three Castles in 1219 during the reign of king Henry III.
-He ruled them until 1232, when was imprisoned because of the intrigues of his opponents, and White Castle was put under the command of the royal servant, Walerund Teutonicus.
-Hubert returned to White Castle in 1234-1239, but the sisterly strongholds were finally granted in 1254 to the eldest son of king Henry, prince Edward, and later, in 1267, to his younger brother Edmund.
+In 1201, King John granted the Three Castles to Hubert de Burgh.
+Hubert was a small landowner who became John’s chamberlain when he was still a prince and then became an influential royal official when John inherited the throne.
+He began modernizing his new strongholds, starting with Grosmont, but was captured fighting in France.
+During his captivity, the king gave the castles of Llantilio, Grosmont, and Skenfrith to William de Braose, Hubert’s rival.
+However, by 1207, William had fallen out of favor with the king, and his son, also named William, became involved in what became known as the First Barons’ War.
+After release, Hubert regained power and influence, becoming Earl of Kent and Chief Justiciar.
+He took possession of the Three Castles in 1219, during the reign of King Henry III.
+He ruled them until 1232, when, due to the intrigues of his opponents, he was imprisoned and Llantilio Castle placed under the command of the king’s servant, Walerund Teutonicus.
+Hubert returned to Llantilio between 1234 and 1239, but the other castles were finally granted in 1254 to King Henry’s eldest son, Prince Edward, and to his younger brother Edmund in 1267.

-In 1262 the castle was prepared for defense in relation with the attack of the Welsh prince Llywelyn ap Gruffudd on Abergavenny, but the fights for White Castle did not happen.
-In 1267, Edmund, Earl of Lancaster and commander of the royal forces in Wales, received the Three Castles, which for several centuries belonged to the later Duchy of Lancaster.
-The conquest of Wales by king Edward I in 1282 caused the castle to lose its military significance.
-Minor repairs were carried out in the fifteenth century under the reign of king Henry VI, but in 1538 the White Castle ceased to be used, and then fell into disrepair.
-In the 17th century it was in such a bad condition, that it was not used during the English Civil War.
+In 1267 the lordship of Three Castles was granted to Edmund, Earl of Lancaster and commander of the royal forces in Wales.
+From then on, Llantilio belonged to the Duchy of Lancaster for the next few centuries.
+However, the conquest of Wales by King Edward I in 1282 meant that all three castles lost their military significance.
+Minor repairs were carried out at Llantilio in the 14th and 15th centuries during the reign of King Henry VI, but by the early 16th century, White Castle had fallen into disrepair and than into ruin.
+By 1538, it was already described as abandoned.
+By the 17th century it was in such poor condition that it was not used during the English Civil War.

 Architecture

-The castle was erected on a hill near the village of Llantilio Crossenny.
-Originally it was a timber and earth structure, rebuilt in the second half of the 12th century.
-Then it received a stone perimeter of defensive walls 1.7 meters thick with an oval shape and dimensions of about 46 by 34 meters.
-In its south-eastern part, a quadrilateral keep was built, measuring approximately 10 x 10 meters with walls up to 3 meters thick, probably adjoining by one side to the defensive wall.
-The original entrance to the castle was from the south.
+The castle was built on the crest of a vast, but not very high hill with gentle slopes.
+Originally a timber and earth structure, was rebuilt in the second half of the 12th century.
+It was then enclosed by a stone perimeter of defensive wall, approximately 1.7 meters thick, oval in plan and measuring approximately 46 x 34 meters.
+In its southeastern part a quadrangular keep was built, measuring approximately 10 x 10 meters, with ground-floor walls up to 3 meters thick.
+One side of the keep adjoined the defensive wall or it projected in front of the adjacent curtain on both sides.
+The original entrance to the castle was from the south, allowing the keep to flank the entrance to the courtyard.
+The entire complex, including the outer fortifications to the south, was surrounded by a moat.

 On the north and north-west sides of the castle there was an outer bailey, which stone walls were erected in the mid-thirteenth century.
 It had dimensions of about 98 by 52 meters and was reinforced with four towers, three of which were semi-circular, about 6 meters in diameter, two-story, and one four-sided 8.4 meters wide.
 The latter probably housed living quarters, because it had a fireplace and a latrine.
 All were crowned with battlements, strongly protruded in front of the face of the wall towards the ditch and connected to the wall-walk of defenders in the crown of the walls.
 Cylindrical towers in the ground floor had an unlit room, and the upper floor was based on a wooden ceiling and equipped with arrowslits.
 From the side of the courtyard, all the towers were closed with wooden or half-timbered walls.